hyundai-robotics/doc-hi6-operation/1-robot-system/1-basic-constitution/2-teach-pendant.md

 ﻿
 # 1.1.2 Teach Pendant

-Both the models, TP600 and TP630, are supported.
-This operation manual describes how to use a teach pendant based on the TP600 model.
-TP600 is a model developed exclusively for the ${cont_model} controller and provides a large touch screen.
+This operation manual describes how to use a teach pendant based on the TP630 model.
+TP630 is a model developed exclusively for the ${cont_model} controller and provides a large touch screen.

 ![](../../_assets/tp630/TP-hw.png)